etokosmo/evernote-example/README.md

 # Script for working with service [Evernote](https://evernote.com/intl/ru)

 ## About
-With this script you can interact with [Evernote](https://evernote.com/intl/ru) using API.
-You can view your notebooks, notes of a specific notebook and also create a note using a template.
+This script can interact with Evernote API.
+You can view your notebooks, notes of a specific notebook or create note from template.

 ## API